soaresdutra97/loja-virtual-bff/README.md

 3. Install [PostgresSQL](https://www.postgresql.org/) and create a database called postgres

-4. Open the application-dev.yaml and change the spring: datasource: url: to jdbc:postgresql://YOUR_DATABASE_IP:5432/postgres
+4. You have to go to the VM Options of your IDE and put: -Dspring.profiles.active=dev

 5. Run all Apis (BFF, Products and Payment)